M.S. in Forensic and Investigative Science

 Writing sample in a peer-reviewed publication where the applicant was the lead

-author (of at most three authors) or a 5-page essay.
+author (of, at most, three authors) or a 5-page essay.
+For more information on the essay, please click here.

 Two letters of recommendation.